Last editedOct 20235 min read

 Collect in your customer’s currency from over 30 countries

-Settle in your local currency, at the current exchange rate
+Settle in your local currency at the real exchange rate

 GoCardless takes care of compliance in each market